What’s in a name? The story of Revelstoke’s Mt. Begbie - Salmon Arm Observer

 “This mount is the chief pride of the City of Revelstoke.
 For years, her citizens have felt in a peculiar sense Mt.
 Begbie is her own,” wrote Rev. James Robertson, who took part in the first recorded ascent party in 1907.

-This sentiment has continued more than a hundred years later.
-Last September, a packed room listened to a proposal for a 16 person hut and 16 person chalet to be built near the mountain’s glacier.
+This sentiment has continued more than 100 years later.
+Last September, a packed room listened to a proposal for a 16-person hut and 16-person chalet to be built near the mountain’s glacier.

 “This is a sacred site.
 It should never be developed,” said one of the attendees.
 The room erupted in applause.